Reed wins in 1st major league start, Reds top Marlins 4-2

 TRAINER’S ROOM:

-Reds: RHP Tyler Mahle, bothered by right shoulder fatigue, will miss his next scheduled start on Sunday, and manager Jim Riggleman is uncertain if he will pitch again this season.
+Reds: RHP Tyler Mahle, bothered by right shoulder fatigue, will miss his next scheduled start on Sunday and Riggleman is uncertain if he will pitch again this season.
 “If I had an update as to when he will pitch in a game, I will say so,” Riggleman said.
 “We don’t even know if he will pitch in a game between now and the end of the year.
-He feels fine, but we’re just going to make a determination — do we want to do it in a controlled simulated situation or putting him a game for two innings?”
+He feels fine but we’re just going to make a determination – do we want to do it in a controlled simulated situation or putting him a game for two innings?”

 UP NEXT: